ianstewartbrooks/redis-hello-world/README.md

 # redis-hello-world
-A simple hello world using redis
+A very simple hello world python application using redis